CiscoISE/ansible-ise/README.md

 ## Ansible Modules for Cisco ISE

-The <tbd> project provides an Ansible collection for managing and automating your Cisco ISE environment.
+The ise-ansible project provides an Ansible collection for managing and automating your Cisco ISE environment.
 It consists of a set of modules and roles for performing tasks related to Cisco ISE.

 This collection has been tested and supports Cisco ISE 3.0.